dmuiX/k8s-on-oracle-cloud/README.md

 ![cloud-infra](https://github.com/dmuiX/k8s-on-oracle-cloud/blob/main/cloud-infra.png)

 Networking is changed now to public subnet and all instances as public instances only.

-linux distri with a very current kernel necessary, maybe fedora
+I did not create a new diagram so the image above is not the actual implemented infrastructure. linux distri with a very current kernel necessary, maybe fedora.

 ### Install terraform oci on mac